Anthelmintic

-Anthelmintics or antihelminthics are a group of antiparasitic drugs that expel parasitic worms (helminths) and other internal parasites from the body by either stunning or killing them without causing significant damage to the host.
+Anthelmintics, anthelminthics, antihelmintics or antihelminthics are a group of antiparasitic drugs that expel parasitic worms (helminths) and other internal parasites from the body by either stunning or killing them without causing significant damage to the host.
 They may also be called vermifuges (those that stun) or vermicides (those that kill).
 Anthelmintics are used to treat people who are infected by helminths, a condition called helminthiasis.
-These drugs are also used to treat infected animals, particularly small ruminants such as goats and sheep.
+These drugs are used to treat infected animals, particularly small ruminants such as goats and sheep.

-Anthelmintic medication is also used in mass deworming campaigns of school-aged children in many developing countries.
-Anthelmintics are also used for mass deworming of livestock.
+Anthelmintic medication is used in mass deworming campaigns of school-aged children in many developing countries, and for mass deworming of livestock.
 The drugs of choice for soil-transmitted helminths are mebendazole and albendazole; for schistosomiasis and tapeworms it is praziquantel.

 Types

 Many early treatments were herbal, such as the oil of herbs of the genus Chenopodium that were given as anthelmintic treatment for centuries.
 In 1908 it was found that the active constituent was ascaridole.
 From the 1920s to the 1970s, halogenated hydrocarbons (such as chloroform, carbon tetrachloride, tetrachloroethylene and hexachloroethane) were used in a string of continually more efficacious anthelmintics, until their underlying host toxicity was revealed.
 The modern broad-spectrum anthelmintics were developed by pharmaceutical companies that can afford the screening programs and testing systems that modern drug development involves.

 Historically, there have been three main classes of broad-spectrum anthelmintics.
 These are benzimidazoles, imidazothiazoles/tetrahydropyrimidines, and macrocyclic lactones.